PipeItToDevNull/PipeItToDevNull.github.io/_posts/2022-08-30-obsidian-method.md

 - [ ] Need to do thing
 ```

-Like Dataview sections, I embed this small log into my Daily note.
+Using another Dataview query, I embed this small log into my Daily note.
 I am able to look back on any day to see what occurred without separating tasking from the associated project.

 My complete Daily Note template:

+{% raw %}

     # Daily
     ## Projects